 Impressa Catholica Cameracensia

-This database was constructed during the project The Making of Transregional Catholicism (KU Leuven Research Council, 2013–2017), with the help of Dr. Alexander Soetaert.
+This relational database was constructed during the project The Making of Transregional Catholicism (KU Leuven Research Council, 2013–2017), with the help of Dr. Alexander Soetaert.
 It reconstructs the Catholic printing press in the Ecclesiastical Province of Cambrai between 1559 and 1659.
 The territory of this historical province encompassed the French-speaking provinces of the Habsburg Low Countries, which, since the late 17th century, have been divided between nowadays Belgium (Hainaut, Namur) and France (Nord, Pas-de-Calais).

 Dra.
-Heleen Wyffels is developing a compilation of data in the ODIS-database on the sixteenth- and seventeenth- century book production and networks of printers' widows.
+Heleen Wyffels is reconstructing the role of women and families in early modern printing houses in Antwerp, Louvain and Douai.
 She is combining new data for Leuven and Antwerp with the data on Douai previously gathered in the Cambrai-ICC-project.
 Currently, the sample on Douai is online.

 The Impressae-database is a part of the ODIS-database.

 Together with a generous funding of the KU Leuven Libraries - Digital Labo, we were able to digitize our exhibition on the pamphlet and propaganda war between Luther and Louvain scholars, explaining the context of the 1519 Leuven academic 'censura' against the Reformer.